Argandov/ssher/README.md

 # ssher
-A very simple bash script to automate an ssh connection.
+A very basic and simple bash script to automate an ssh connection.

 ## What it does:

 It pings a remote machine, and keeps pinging in very small, individual ICMP packets, and when it gets a response, then establishes a connection.

-Useful for when starting or rebooting a server, and I don't have to wait until it is up.
-This script just does it for me.
+Very useful for when starting or rebooting a server, virtual machine, remote router, etc. and I don't have to wait to see if it is up to establish a connection.

-## Usage:
+## Usage example:
->> ssher 10.0.0.1
+ssher 10.0.0.1